 You get a score and helpful report which details any key issues on both mobile and desktop and Google’s optimisation suggestions.
 Here is an example of a PageSpeed Insights report excerpt for an eCommerce website:

-Google has also released an updated version of the mobile Test My Site tool which provides you site’s load time on mobile in seconds and provides a report which shows you how your mobile site performs compared to industry standards.
+Google has also has a version of the mobile Test My Site tool which provides you site’s load time on mobile in seconds and provides a report which shows you how your mobile site performs compared to industry standards.

 We used this tool to test our favourite biscuit brand’s website and were surprised at the results.
 The Arnotts website achieved a load time of 16 seconds.
 That might not seem like a lot but the recommended load time is three seconds or less.
 Any longer than that and you stand to lose over half of visitors to your site before they’ve even had a chance to engage with your content.